Bloc/jottly-checkpoints/03-Deleting-Default-Content.md

  </html>
  ```

 This code will display a single line of text in your browser that reads, Hello World!.
+Open your `index.html` inside your browser.
+You can do this by double-clicking the file in your file directory.

+> We recommend you keeping `index.html` open in your browser as you update the files.
+You will need to refresh your browser window to view the changes.

 ### Pushing your changes